-We recommend using parts of the Imago dialogue to learn how to respond when your spouse is angry.
+We recommend using parts of the Imago dialogue to learn how to respond calmly and with intent when your spouse is angry, specifically mirroring.
 Why?
 Because nothing is more diffusing to someone with anger issues than to be “mirrored back”.
-When you repeat back what your spouse is saying and validate his/her upset feelings, you are well on your way to learning how to control anger in a relationship and basically provide a calm presence for the storm that is the anger.
-It doesn’t mean you agree with him/her it just means you have decided to be the first person that will create the calm necessary to proceed.
+When you repeat back what your spouse is saying and validate his/her upset feelings, you are well on your way to learning how to control anger in a relationship.
+Mirroring is one part of the Imago dialogue.
+It helps by introducing a calm, soothing presence to prevent a storm of anger.
+Morroring doesn’t necessarily mean that you agree with him or her, it just means you decided initiate the calm necessary to proceed in a healthy conversation.

 More inspiration on how to respond when your spouse is angry:

 - Why is my husband/wife always angry at me?
 Look beneath the anger

 - How to respond when your spouse is angry

 - How to Win Back Your Husband or Wife’s Love & Affection

 How to respond when your spouse is angry: